InsaneBroccoli/bf_controller_tuning/markdown/Frequency_Response/CalculateClosedLoop.md

 # Closed-Loop Analysis

-The function `calculate_closed_loop` determines the main transfer relationships of the closed-loop control system, including how the controller, plant, and filters — as described in [Filter and Controller](./Filter_and_Controller.md) and [Frequency Response Estimation](./estimate_frequency_response.md) interact to shape the overall system behavior.
+The function `calculate_closed_loop` determines the main transfer relationships of the closed-loop control system, including how the controller, plant, and filters, as described in [Filter and Controller](./Filter_and_Controller.md) and [Frequency Response Estimation](./estimate_frequency_response.md) interact to shape the overall system behavior.
-This structure separates the control actions into an **inner loop** (e.g., rate or current control) and an **outer loop** (e.g., attitude or position control), allowing for a flexible distribution of stability and tracking performance — a concept also applied in the Betaflight control architecture.
+This structure separates the control actions into an **inner loop**  and an **outer loop** (e.g., attitude or position control), allowing for a flexible distribution of stability and tracking performance — a concept also applied in the Betaflight control architecture.

 ## Sensitivity